Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-at it.
+am good at it.
 I have a website if you're interested.
+You should

 I’m really good at